-Your child will be positioned on the bed which moves into the scanner as it takes the scan.
+Your child will be positioned on the bed which moves into the scanner as it takes the scan, they will not feel anything during the scan.
 The CT scanner looks rather like a large polo-mint and sounds a bit like a washing machine.
-It is important that your child keeps very still.